noimwinter/chrome-ai/README.md

 **Method 1: Right-click Menu**
 1. Select desired text on any webpage by dragging
 2. Right-click and select **"Highlight Text"** menu
-3. Choose your color (Yellow 🟨, Blue 🟦, Green 🟩, Pink 🟥, Orange 🟧)
+3. Choose your color (Yellow 🟨, Blue 🟦)

 **Method 2: Floating Toolbar (Recommended)**
 1. Select text and the floating toolbar appears automatically